1. Strong: a dynamic economy

-Significant spending power, an innovative climate, its location at the heart of a dense transport network right in the centre of Europe and highly skilled workers – all of these are benefits of Germany as a business location.
+Significant spending power, an innovative climate, its location at the heart of a dense transport network in the centre of Europe and highly skilled workers – all of these are benefits offered by Germany as a business location.

-Science and research with a practical orientation and well-trained qualified professionals have generated an excellent environment for innovation – and as a result, Germany is a European leader with 67,899 patent applications in 2016.
-Thanks to the highest absolute European spending power in 2012 of 1.6 billion euros, it is easy for new ideas to find a market.
+Science and research with a practical orientation and well-trained qualified professionals have generated an excellent environment for innovation – and as a result, Germany is one of the European leaders with 67,437 patent applications in 2019.
+Thanks to a per capita spending power of 23,766 euros, Germany ranks among the countries with the highest purchasing power in Europe – new ideas easily find a market here.

 Many of these are generated by what is known as the Mittelstand.
-The Mittelstand is formed of the scores of small and medium-sized companies which are characteristic for Germany’s economy.
+The Mittelstand is formed of the scores of small and medium-sized companies which are characteristic of Germany’s economy.

 The German infrastructure will also make it easy for you to set up your own business.
-More than 230,000 km of roads, 37,000 km of railways and a modern telecommunications network will take you, your ideas and your products to your destination.
+Roughly 830,000 km of roads, 38,000 km of railways and a modern telecommunications network will take you, your ideas and your products to your destination.

 As an entrepreneur in Germany, you can expect a stable political and economic environment for your ideas.
-And what’s more: three pieces of legislation will protect you from having your ideas stolen.
+And what’s more: your ideas are protected by the law.

 Inventions, company logos and concepts: your intellectual property is protected in Germany.
-Copyright, patent law and trademark law are designed to safeguard what is probably your most valuable asset.
+Copyright law, patent law and trademark law are designed to safeguard what is probably your most valuable asset.

-Economic policy has also been focusing on protecting excellent ideas: Competition law, for example, ensures that your competitors cannot make false claims about your products in order to attract customers for themselves.
+Economic policy also been focuses on protecting excellent ideas: Competition law, for example, ensures that your competitors cannot make false claims about your products in order to attract customers for themselves.

 Germany not only safeguards the freedom of competition, but also the freedom of its citizens.
-The basis for this is the free democratic basic order: the people elect their representatives, and the separation of powers prevents abuse of power.
+The basis for this is the liberal democratic basic order which determines that the people Germany elect their representatives, and separation of powers prevents abuse of power.

-All of this is why the German economy is so stable: between 2007 and 2011, the number of Mittelstand employees increased by about 2.5 million – despite the economic crisis.
+All of this is why the German economy is so stable: between 2015 and 2019, the number of employees subject to social insurance contributions rose by almost 3 million to around 33.4 million.

-You’re not just an expert in your field.
-As opposed to most Germans, you’re also very much familiar with the culture of your home country.
+You’re not just an expert in your field, you’re also familiar with the culture of your home country.
 That is certainly an advantage.

 Germany is a country of immigration.
-In 2016 alone, more than 1.5 million people relocated to Germany from abroad – and the number is growing.
+In 2019 alone, more than 1.5 million people from abroad came to live in Germany.
 Often, these immigrants have particular requirements and desires, and you may be more familiar with them than most Germans.
-Maybe this could be the starting point of a business idea?
+Perhaps this could be the starting point of a business idea?

 Your knowledge of language and culture might be the key to international business partnerships.
-More than 20 percent of Mittelstand companies are already active in international markets.
-Maybe you’ve already had contact with one of these companies.
-Use them to set up your own business.
+1 percent of German companies already export abroad; 97 percent of these are small and medium-sized enterprises.
+Maybe you already came across one of these companies.
+Use these contacts to set up your own business.

-Once you have come up with a business idea, it can serve as the most important basis for your own company.
+Once you have come up with a business idea, it will serve as the foundations for your own company.
 There are numerous information centres offering comprehensive advice on starting up your own business, what the best approach is and where you can obtain funding.

 You can also obtain valuable advice from other international entrepreneurs, whom you might meet in startup networks or at information centres.

-If you decide to set up your business in Germany, you will decide in favour of a country offering a high quality of life.
-In addition, Germany’s culture, the diversity of its people, and its friendliness make it attractive, too.
+If you decide to set up your business in Germany, you will be choosing a country offering a high quality of life.
+In addition, Germany’s culture, the diversity of its people and its family friendliness make the country extremely attractive.

 More than 10 million people from other countries call Germany their home.
 This co-existence of various cultures and religions has given rise to a lively, international arts and culture scene.
 A high quality of life and a stable democracy also contribute to peaceful coexistence in Germany.

-Family plays an important role, too: More than eight million families live in Germany.
+Family plays an important role, too: More than 11,6 million families with children live in Germany.
 Policy-makers and companies take their interests very seriously.
-That way, parents have many ways of reconciling work and family life.
+This means that parents have many ways of reconciling work and family life.
 From the age of one, children in Germany are generally entitled to a place in childcare, for example.